Holodome/hololisp/readme.md

 The goal is to provide simple embeddable version of lisp that can be used as a playground for exploring various interpreter design and programming languages' ideas.
 C was chosen because of its ease of use and integration into other systems.

-This goal of this project is to be optimized for speed on modern computers.

 ## Features

 hololisp implements some common standard functions and features found in most popular lisp dialects, like [Common Lisp](https://common-lisp.net/) and [Scheme](https://www.scheme.com/tspl4/).